AndreasMadsen/article/README.md

 #### Text

 The text can be _wrong_, _bad_, _good_ and _perfect_.
 Wrong means that none
 of the text is related to the article.
-Good bad means that there are enogth noise to give seriouse troubble in a text analysis.
+Bad means that there are enogth noise to give seriouse troubble in a text analysis.
 Good is almost perfect expect for minor noise such as author information or social network button text.